Working with a Universal Worklist

 •The databases must all contain the same saved search to use.

-•Each tenant user can be a slave or a master tenant.
-The master tenant can see all slave tenants, but slave tenants can only see their own data.
+•Each tenant user can be a child or a parent tenant.
+The parent tenant can see all child tenants, but child tenants can only see their own data.

-•Each slave tenant must be able to provide an API key and tenant name.
+•Each child tenant must be able to provide an API key and tenant name.
 (See for an example of what this looks like.)
-The master tenant does not need to provide this.
+The parent tenant does not need to provide this.

 The universal worklist is created as a dashboard part and can be added to a new or existing dashboard.

 To enable this feature, you must do the following:

 - Obtain the tenant name and API key of each child tenant to access.

 - Defining the Physical Structure by Creating a Materialized View Business Object: Create a materialized view of a business object.

 - Defining the Source Data: Obtained from the child tenants.

 - Defining a List: Prepare to show the data.

 - Creating a Saved Search: Needed to create a dashboard part.